This workshop is for all therapists, counsellors, health care practitioners

 These are just some chronic and life-changing illnesses.
 And there are many more like IBS, stroke … you name it.

-The likelihood of any of us developing cancer has increased and the likelihood of meeting a client that has been affected by cancer (including family, friends) is also high.
+The likelihood of any of us developing a chronic illness has increased and the likelihood of meeting a client or patient who is affected by a chronic illness is also high.

-The emotional impact of cancer on people affected by the illness (incl relatives and friends) is both wide-ranging and specific.
+The emotional impact of such an illness on people affected by it (incl relatives and friends) is wide-ranging, specific and complex.

-Offering meaningful therapeutic / counselling support requires awareness of practical and emotional needs, which come with cancer and many other life-changing illnesses.
+Offering meaningful support requires awareness of the practical and emotional needs, which come with life-changing illnesses.

-2. What you will learn from this workshop.
+3. What will you learn from this workshop?

-My cancer counselling workshop is designed to provide you with information and a safe space to explore working with cancer.
+This workshop is designed to provide you with information and a safe space to explore working with clients affected by such illnesses.

 We will look specifically at

-- The emotional impact of cancer through different phases (from diagnosis, treatment, remission, return, advanced, terminal)
+- The emotional impact of chronic illnesses and cancer through different phases (diagnosis, treatment, remission, return, advanced, terminal)

-- The emotional impact on those close to people diagnosed with cancer (family, friends)
+- The emotional impact on those close to people diagnosed with chronic illness (family, friends)

-- Therapeutic / counselling support (what to expect, suitability of interventions, practical considerations)
+- Appropriate therapeutic / counselling support (what to expect, suitability of interventions, practical considerations)

 - Self care for practitioners

-I am an integrative BACP registered and accredited psychotherapist with a private practice In Richmond.
-I specialise in supporting people with cancer, and have been treated for breast cancer.
-I also write a lot about cancer and many other topics.
+I am an integrative BACP registered and accredited psychotherapist and writer with a private practice in Richmond.
+I specialise in supporting people with life changing and life shortening illnesses like cancer, and I currently live with breast cancer.
+Find out more here.